 3.5 Specific Safeguarding Issues

-This provision will incorporate signs of abuse and specific safeguarding issues on Safeguarding into Briefings, Staff Induction Training, and ongoing development training for all staff / anyone who has contact with a child or young person, including volunteers .
+This provision will incorporate signs of abuse and specific safeguarding issues on safeguarding into Briefings, Staff Induction Training, and ongoing development training for all staff and volunteers.

 3.6 Radicalisation and Extremism Duties

 The provision will ensure all staff including volunteers adhere to their duties in the Prevent Guidance 2015 to prevent radicalisation and extremism.
 The Directors of Engage Project will: